elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 - migration strategy and technical implementation
 - exporting and importing rules
 - schema-related changes needed in endpoints
+- calculation of `isCustomized` field on endpoints that update/patch rules.
+- additional changes needed to `/upgrade/_review` and `/upgrade/_perform` endpoints
+- UI Changes

 _Pending_:

-- Calculation of `isCustomized` field on endpoints that update/patch rules.
-Encapsulated reusable logic and how to implement it on those endpoints.
-- Rework `Changes needed in the UI`
+- Additional details on `Changes needed in the UI`: Rule Details page, Rules Table
-- Additional changes needed to `/upgrade/_review` and `/upgrade/_perform` endpoints
-  - `/upgrade/_review`:
-    - Concrete conflict solving algorithms for calculating merged versions
-    - Update algorithms used for each field
-  - `/upgrade/_perform`:
-    - Change payload to allow user to select `merge` version of a rule, and send payload with customized values
-    - (This is already described in previous RFC!
-Link to it, the rest is implementation detail)
-- Three Way Diff Component:
-  - UI
-  - Frontend Logic
-- Other UI changes: list changes in Rule Editing, Rule Tables, etc
+- Update `/upgrade/_perform` endpoint description to match POC proposal